 If your products are homemade goods, you can try selling them on Etsy, but you could also look at getting your own UPC bar codes so you can sell your products in a marketplace with more customers that keep coming back every day to the world’s largest selection of products.

-Compare two listings, a well composed eBay listing and a well composed Amazon.com listing.
-Which do you trust?
+Compare a well composed eBay listing and a well composed Amazon.com listing, which do you trust?

 Although both Amazon and eBay have a rating system, Amazon’s is far easier to see at a glance how many stars/feedback ratings the seller has and where the seller stands.